spack/spack/lib/spack/docs/basic_usage.rst

 Another way to use extensions is to create a view, which merges the python installation along with the extensions into a single prefix.
+See :ref:`configuring_environment_views` for a more in-depth description of views.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Activating Extensions Globally